 So, Eilat is a great destination.
 Israeli shopaholics come here for VAT-free prices.
 Beach lovers come here for the highly accessible beaches.
 And nature lovers come here for the beautiful places that encompass the city.
-I love seeing the blueish sea surrounded by the yellowish desert, and near sunset, the Jordanian mountains turn purplish.
+I love seeing the blue sea surrounded by the yellowish desert, and near sunset, the Jordanian mountains turn purplish.

 This travel guide to Eilat includes everything you need to know for a perfect visit to this sunny city.
 And I’m updating it all the time.
 So, if you plan to visit Eilat soon, check it out.